What is Code Enforcement?

 Neighbor Dispute Program

 There are some neighborhood problems that do not fall under our jurisdiction.
 In general, we can act on behalf of the public at large - we cannot take action on behalf of one citizen against another.
-In other words, we cannot handle many neighbor disputes or civil problems that do not violate public law.
+In other words, we are unable to handle any neighbor disputes or civil problems that do not violate public law.
 The City of East Peoria recognizes that sometimes residents need help to settle disputes between neighbors.
-The City has a Conflict Resolution Brochure , Neighbors experiencing ongoing serious conflicts, should contact the City of East Peoria and request a mediation 309-698-4717.
+The City has a Neighbor Conflict Resolution Brochure (PDF) , Neighbors experiencing ongoing serious conflicts, should contact the City of East Peoria and request a mediation 309-698-4717.